yespbs/Attire/_pages/docs.md

 ##Installing a theme

 Attire supports theme instances that are quick start points for you to kick off your next project.
-So instead of create a central environment, a way more simple to start using Attire is creating a theme instance theme with a layout:
+So instead of create a central environment, a way more simple to start using Attire is calling a theme instance with a layout:

 **Bootstrap + Attire**